 Consider who will be using your kitchen.
 If it’s a smaller kitchen, and one person generally does the cooking, 42” is fine.
 If it’s larger though, or if you cook as a family, or have parties often, the larger 48” space is the safer bet.
 So on your floor plan, block out 42” or 48” from the edge of every countertop, as well as from any wall with no cabinets on it.
 (Hint: This is easy to lay out and measure in our DIY online kitchen design tool).

 The other primary concern in placing a kitchen island, and more specifically the appliances and elements, involves making sure no appliance doors collide or interfere with each other.
 To do this, on a paper floor plan (our design tool’s floorplans are easy to print), draw the open rectangle of the oven and dishwasher door and the opening arc of the fridge door.
 Keep in mind, most refrigerator doors open beyond 90° to at least 120°, so don’t stop straight out from one edge of the fridge.

 If you have at least 42” (or 48”) of clearance between any two counters and/or open walls, and none of your appliance doors collide, congratulations!
 You have a functional arrangement for your new kitchen island!

 But wait, “functional” and “optimal” aren’t the same thing, you might be thinking, and that’s true.
-Truly optimal layout is different for every single kitchen, and the theory and best practices behind kitchen design are a viable career option, and way beyond the scope of this blog entry.
-That’s why we have professional kitchen design consultants on call, available to our customers to assist with kitchen design questions and concerns.
-To schedule a free consultation (a $500 value!) visit https://www.rtacabinetstore.com/free-kitchen-design-help or call 1 (610) 337-5934.
+Truly optimal layout is different for every single kitchen, and the theory and best practices behind kitchen design may require the help of a professional.
+That’s why we have professional kitchen design consultants available to our customers to assist with kitchen design questions and concerns.
+Schedule a free consultation (a $500 value!) or call 1 (610) 337-5934.
 We look forward to hearing from you!